A Convex Parametrization of a New Class of Universal Kernel Functions

-This problem can be reformulated as the following SDP.
-Provided that $k$ can be parameterized using real numbers and that the constraints $k \in \mcl K$ and $G_{ij}=k(x_i,x_j) y_i y_j$ can be represented as SDP constraints, then this problem can be efficiently solved using well-developed interior-point methods~\cite{alizadeh_1998} with implementations such as MOSEK~\cite{mosek}.
-In Lanckriet~\cite{lanckriet_2004}, the authors proposed

-where the $k_i$ are chosen a priori as known admissible kernels such as the gaussian kernel $k_1(x,y) = \text{e}^{(-\beta||x-y||^2)}$, where $\beta$ is the bandwidth (and must be chosen a priori) or the polynomial kernel $k_2(x,y)=(1+x^Ty)^d$ where again the $d$ must be chosen a priori.
-Different methods similar to Lanckriet have since been produced, with a more computationally efficient variant being~\cite{rakotomamonjy_2008} which tightens the constraints and reformulates the problem using the parameterized set of kernels

-In this paper, we propose a new parametrization of $\mcl K$ which can be represented as an SDP constraint and which does not require an a priori choice of kernel functions.
-Furthermore, we will show how this new class of kernel functions can be integrated with efficient LP-based kernel learning algorithms such as SimpleMKL~\cite{rakotomamonjy_2008}
+where the $\{x_i\}^m_{i=1} \subset \R^{n}$ are the training points of the SVM problem and the $k_i$ were chosen a priori to be, for instance, Gaussian and polynomial kernels.
+It is significant to note that the PSD constraint on the kernel matrix $K$, enforces that the kernel matrix is PSD for the set of training data, but does not necessarily enforce that the kernel function itself is PD - meaning that kernels in $\mcl K$ are not necessarily positive kernels.

+Using this parameterized $\mcl K$, the kernel optimization problem for the 1-norm soft margin support vector machine was formulated in~\cite{lanckriet_2004} as the following semi-definite program, where $e$ is the vector of all ones.

+Note that here the original constraint $K\ge 0$ in $\mcl K$ has been replaced by an equivalent constraint on $G$.
+This problem can now be solved using well-developed interior-point methods as in~\cite{alizadeh_1998} with implementations such as MOSEK in~\cite{mosek}.

+In Optimization Problem \eqref{SDP}, the size of the SDP constraint is $(m+1) \times (m+1)$ which is problematic in that the complexity of the resulting SDP grows as a polynomial in the number of training data.
+Methods that do not require this large semi-definite matrix constraint are explored next.